 The brain learns to crave the feelings associated with trauma response.
 This is the loop of emotional addiction.Dr.
 Nicole LePera

 I found another mesmerising fact: trauma can be, but doesn’t have to be caused by a deeply catastrophic event, such as severe abuse, neglect or experiencing a war.
 Traumatic experiences aren’t always obvious.

 As Robert Scaer, neurologist, defined it, we should widen our understanding of trauma to include a diverse range of overwhelming experiences or simply:

 any negative life event ‘that occurs in a state of relative helplessness’.

 As in any addiction, there are behavioural patterns.
-I’ve learned the first step to overcome trauma is becoming conscious of it.
+The first step to overcome trauma is becoming conscious of it.
 There’s no way we can reprogram our minds if we have no consciousness of what thoughts and behaviours keep us from evolving.

 In addition, we must make “small promises” as Dr. LePera calls them, speak daily mantras in our minds, to redefine those destructive patterns.
 Had you ever thought of the concept of emotional addiction?